pangenome/pggb/README.md

 In effect, `-k N` removes any match shorter than `N`bp from the initial alignment.
 This filter removes potentially ambiguous pairwise alignments from consideration in establishing the initial scaffold of the graph.

-The inital graph is defined by parameters to `wfmash` and `seqwish`.
+The initial graph is defined by parameters to `wfmash` and `seqwish`.
 But due to the ambiguities generated across the many pairwise alignments we use as input, this graph can be locally very complex.
 To regularize it we orchestrate a series of graph transformations.
 First, with `smoothxg`, we "smooth" it by locally realigning sequences to each other with a traditional multiple sequence alignment (we specifically apply [POA](https://doi.org/10.1093/bioinformatics/18.3.452)).